minneq/minneq.github.io/moderator.md

 * Engaging with new members and completing "vibe checks"

 ### Private Events
-* Ensuring that the party set up and tear down is completed and is low stress for the party hosts.
+* Ensuring that the event set up and tear down is completed and is low stress for Hosts.
 * Arriving early for set up/staying late to tear down.
 * Creating the safest possible environment.
 This includes watching the space/members, verifying identity of everyone who attends, providing tours of the space, and making the house rules known to everyone in advance of the event.